-The Indigenous process of making premium, elegant eco-friendly fashion starts with creatively matching organic fiber specialty yarns with the specific skills and available applications of the individual artisan, fair trade workshops.
-Whether it is a unique stitch, hand yarn twist, crochet, or other special skill, the right talents are matched with the design needs of the garment, assuring the best fashion detail and premium quality from each artisan group.
+The Indigenous process of making luxurious, eco-friendly fashion starts with creatively matching organic fiber specialty yarns with the specific skills of individual artisan workshops.
+Whether it is a unique stitch design, other special skill, the right talents are matched with the design needs of the garment, assuring the most precise detail, quality and feel, for each premium design.

-Indigenous clothes are typically made using one of three carefully selected handmade methods: hand-knit with needles, hand-held knitting looms and hand-woven looms.
+Indigenous clothes are typically made using one of three carefully selected handmade methods: hand-knit with needles, hand-knitting machines and hand-weaving looms.

-The traditional knitting skills of artisans passed down for thousands of years lays the ground work for the impeccable, detailed needle work in these garments.
-Each eco friendly garment is hand-knit entirely by an individual as part of a small knitting group in their community, not in a factory.
-Fair trade wages in combination with educational training allow the artisan to take the time necessary in creating excellent quality and fit of each individual Indigenous garment.
+The traditional knitting skills of artisans passed down for generations lays the ground work for the impeccable, detailed needlework of these garments.
+Each piece of clothing is hand-knit entirely by an individual as part of a small knitting group in their community, not in a factory.
+Artisans take the time necessary to create excellent quality and fit of each and every piece.
 Great care goes into the entire process and the result is consistent, premium hand-knit clothing crafted with traditional skills.

 Hand Knitting Machines

 In the first stage of using these hand operated, hand-powered looms, artisans create knit panels.
 These high quality knit panels are then hand-linked together.
 This hand-linking requires intensive training, practice and skill.
 While this type of hand-finishing is more time and labor intensive, it results in unmatched quality.

 Knitting machines allow artisans to create fully fashioned knits.
 Full fashioned knitting cuts down on the amount of material required to make a garment by eliminating selvage (the remnants that would be left after cutting from a rectangular fabric sheet).
 Less waste = clothing that is more sustainable and eco-friendly.